 In the software, you build designs from basic shapes or ‘embroidery objects’.
 The process is called ‘digitizing’.
-Digitizing tools are used in conjunction with stitch types and stitch effects to create embroidery objects.
+Digitizing tools are used in conjunction with stitch types to create embroidery objects.
 The tools are similar to drawing tools in a graphics application except that the objects you create have stitch properties as well as general properties, as shown.

->

-> The Digitize toolbox provides all the digitizing tools necessary to create embroidered shapes.
+The Digitize toolbox provides all the digitizing tools necessary to create embroidered shapes.
 Tools such as the Freehand tools can be used to create designs with a hand-drawn appearance, something which is difficult to achieve through conventional digitizing methods.
 You can apply different effects to your embroidery objects.
 Effects such as which is used to create shading effects or imitate fur or other fluffy textures.

 is an advanced feature which lets you digitize similar, overlapping objects – e.g. the fingers of a hand, sections of a custom letter – without having to think about the most efficient stitching sequence and joins.

 Designs, fonts and other elements used in this video may not be available in your software, depending upon purchased options.

 Keyboard shortcuts are available for most general functions:

 |Save a design||<Ctrl + S>|

 |Show/hide Design Palette||<Ctrl + R>|

 |Display thread colors||^||<Alt + T>|